magpie-ea/magpie-v3-docs/docs/00_getting_started/03_vue_js.md

 ## Component slots
 Component props allow passing JavaScript values as options to Components.
-However, sometimes you want to pass a HTML snippets to another component.
+However, sometimes you want to pass HTML snippets to another component.
 The template language also supports this.

 ```html